dinobing/myFirstRepo/README.md

 # myFirstRepo
 Getting to know the git workflow
-TODO: Add a list of tasks
+TODO: Add a list of tasks(bullet points)